vincitamore/CodeMind/PROJECT_VISION.md

 ---

-## 🎯 The Big Vision
+## The Big Vision

 **CodeMind will become the premier AI-powered IDE by being the first to implement true multi-perspective cognitive reasoning in code development.**

 We're not building another AI code assistant.
 We're building a **cognitive partner** that thinks about code the way senior developers do - considering multiple perspectives simultaneously, validating its own output, and iterating toward excellence.

-## 🧠 The Core Insight: Psychological Alpha
+## The Core Insight: Psychological Alpha

-### What We Learned from MainE1
+### What We Learned from Research

-The original MainE1 research proved that **hierarchical multi-agent cognition with self-correction** produces:
+Advanced hierarchical multi-agent research has shown that **hierarchical multi-agent cognition with self-correction** produces:
 - 5-10x lower hallucination rates
 - Consistently higher quality outputs
 - More nuanced, multi-faceted analysis